mikelbrierly/tmp_phx/README.md

 ```shell
 phoenix raise
 ```
-_NOTE: It doesn't matter what directory you are in when you run these phoenix commands, because the script written to execute from where you installed the CLI._
+> _If you are in a directory that contains a `docker-compose.yml` file when you run `phoenix raise`, it will use **that** file to start the local AEM env.
+Otherwise it will execute from the CLI installation location (which is what we're doing here)_

 ![phoenix raise start](https://user-images.githubusercontent.com/13723156/149353050-55f07eb6-52b4-46b5-9111-71422e25d868.gif)